Geeksltd/MSharp.Docs/how-to/search/AutosearchOnStart.md

 }
 ```

-As another example, you need to display a batch of payment which needs to be verified at the month-end which has a huge number of records.
+As another example, you need to display a batch of payments which needs to be verified at the month-end which has a huge number of records.
 Showing all the results is not desired here.
 In this case, you can use `WaitForSearch` to display only the records which need to be managed by their status.
 Initially, the list will be empty till the client select the status and press the `Search` button.

 ```csharp
 public PaymentsList()